-- A child between the ages of 8 and 17 must be secured in a seat belt or child safety seat.
+- A child under the age of 8 years old must be secured in a child car seat.

-- Children between the ages of 16 and 17 must wear seat belts when they are riding in vehicles driven by people under the age of 18.
+- Anyone under 18 years old must wear seat belts when they are riding in vehicles driven by people under 18 years old.

 Failure to comply with the provisions of the Illinois Child Passenger Protection Act is considered a petty offense.
-First time offenders are subject to a fine of up to $75, waived upon proof of possession of an approved child passenger restraint system.
+First-time offenders are subject to a fine which can be waived upon proof of possession of an approved child passenger restraint system.

 Parents may also want to think twice before leaving their children in unattended motor vehicles; they could be charged with neglect.
 Leaving a child (or a pet) in a vehicle could subject them to kidnapping, accidents, or death, especially during inclement weather.
 If you see a child or pet in a car that you believe is endangered, call 911 and stay with the vehicle until authorities arrive.

 Illinois law states that motorists must use their headlights from sunset to sunrise and when rain, snow, fog, or poor weather conditions require the use of windshield wipers.
 Headlights are legally required when objects 1,000 feet away from your vehicle are not visible.
-Your lights must be dimmed 500 feet before meeting an oncoming vehicle, or 300 feet before you plan to pass another vehicle.
+Your lights must be dimmed 300 feet before you plan to pass another vehicle.

-Motorcycles must be equipped with one headlight that shows objects 500 feet ahead.
+Motorcycles must be equipped with 1 headlight that shows objects 500 feet ahead.
 However, the motorcycle's headlight must remain on whenever the vehicle is in operation.